Wondering whether Canva Pro is really worth your money — or perhaps the free version already has everything you need?

 Canva clones

-You might notice three brands at the bottom of the table priced well below Canva Pro – those are what we call “Canva clones” –
+You might notice several brands at the bottom of the table priced well below Canva Pro – those are what we call “Canva clones” –

 – an entire group of more recent tools that noticeably imitate Canva’s features, and even its interface 🐒